Peace is the cure: How SDG 16 can help salvage the 2030 Agenda in the wake of COVID-19

 Yet, even at this stark moment when the 2030 Agenda seems threatened, there is a ready solution that has been generating increased attention and acceptance: leveraging SDG 16 – the commitment to ‘peaceful, just and inclusive societies’ – not just as a stand-alone aim, but as the key to unlocking progress across the 2030 Agenda in FCAS.

-In this briefing, we argue that, if a leveraged focus on SDG 16 was necessary before COVID-19, it is imperative now – not just in salvaging the 2030 Agenda in the places where it matters most, but also in damping down the potential for far greater and more durable violent conflict.
+If a leveraged focus on SDG 16 was necessary before COVID-19, it is imperative now – not just in salvaging the 2030 Agenda in the places where it matters most, but also in damping down the potential for far greater and more durable violent conflict.

-▶️ Watch a replay of our webinar where we share the findings of this report.
-The findings of the report were used to prompt a discussion with a representative from the United Nations and International Alert's Nigeria Country Manager.
+The findings of the report were used to prompt a discussion with a representative from the United Nations and International Alert’s Nigeria Country Manager.

 This report was produced as part of our Peace Perceptions Poll project, which provides information for political leaders and senior policy-makers aspiring to deal with the root causes of conflict.